 The Ear of Dionysius got its name from the Baroque painter Caravaggio, who may also be responsible for some of the legends about it.
 Dionysius was one of Syracuse’s most capable – and most tyrannical – rulers.
 Under his rule, the city boasted the most powerful navy in the Mediterranean, and the arts blossomed under his patronage.
 Unfortunately, his brutality became legendary; for instance, he imprisoned Plato for disagreeing with him and eventually sold him into slavery.
 Caravaggio’s name plays on the cave’s shape (not unlike a human ear) as well as rumors that Dionysius used its perfect acoustics to eavesdrop on prisoners.
 Another story says he enjoyed hearing the amplified screams of tortured captives.
 At any rate, earthquakes blocked part of the cave off so that today the amplification no longer works.

 Syracuse makes an ideal starting point for a trip to Sicily since it’s close to Catania, the main port of entry for the eastern side of the island.
-Day trip possibilities abound, from the UNESCO World Heritage towns of the Val de Noto to nearby beaches.
-For more information, see our posts below.
+Day trip possibilities include the UNESCO World Heritage towns of the Val de Noto as well as nearby beaches.

 See our Sicily page for more posts.